utkarshchaudry/basics/README.md

 Downloading and Installing Visual Studio Code
 Visual Studio Code (VS Code) is a lightweight, extensible, open-source code editor developed by Microsoft.
 It supports various programming languages, including C++, and provides features like IntelliSense, debugging, and Git integration.

-### Steps to Download and Install VS Code:
-Visit the Official Website: Go to the Visual Studio Code website.
-Download the Installer: Select the appropriate installer for your operating system (Windows, macOS, or Linux).
-Run the Installer: Follow the on-screen instructions to install VS Code.
-Launch VS Code: Open the installed application to start coding.

-### Advantages of VS Code:
-Lightweight and Fast: Uses fewer system resources compared to full-fledged Integrated Development Environments (IDEs).
-Extensibility: Supports a wide range of extensions to enhance functionality.
-Integrated Terminal: Allows executing shell commands directly from the editor.
-Built-in Git Support: Simplifies version control management.
-IntelliSense: Provides intelligent code completions based on variable types, function definitions, and imported modules.

-Writing a "Hello, World!"
-Program in C++
-The "Hello, World!" program is traditionally the first program written by beginners learning a new programming language.
-It demonstrates the basic structure of a C++ program and how to output text to the console.

 ## Conclusion
 Downloading and Installing VS Code: Successfully installed VS Code, a versatile code editor, enabling an efficient coding environment.